sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-1042	Flower Planting With No Adjacent    		48.4%	Medium
+n gardens, given a list of edges (bidirectional).
+In each garden plant one type of 4 types of flowers. all garden have <=3 paths into or leaving it. connected garden shall have different color. return any choice of combination.
+graph: confusing.greedy paint nodes one by one.????
+->>

 <<-1059	All Paths from Source Lead to Destination    		43.3%	Medium
 check if all path from src leads to destination.